njfdev/tacocopter/README.md

 # Tacocopter 🌮

 Starting from a personal goal set at the beginning of 2025 to build and program a drone in Rust from scratch, Tacocopter is the loving name for the project as a whole.
+You can view a [showcase video of the project on YouTube](https://www.youtube.com/watch?v=A8tR219AC94)!

 - Programmed *from scratch* in Rust for a Raspberry Pi Pico 2
 - Custom flight controller hardware design assembled onto a breadboard